zyrolasting/denxi/examples/README.md

 # Xiden Examples

-If you've finished the guide, you've been sent here to practice.
-You'll pick up a lot as you go, since we're just talking about launchers and package definitions.
-You'll see comments every now and then asking you to look up something with `raco docs`.
+If you've finished the guide, then you've been sent here to practice.
+You'll see what launchers and package definitions can do.
+Every now and then an example will ask you to look up something with `raco docs`.
 Do so.
 It will give you experience with the reference material.
-Once you are comfortable with the reference material, you won't need these examples.
-You can also open a PR to add your own!
+Once you are can work with the reference, you will know how to write your own examples. :)

 ## After the Guide